-Post-editing allows your business to meet its objectives for time and cost, while providing an opportunity to enhance the final quality.
-EVS Translations is certified for ISO 18587 Post-editing of Machine Translation Output.
+Machine translation post-editing (MTPE) allows your business to meet objectives for time and cost, while providing an opportunity to enhance the final quality.
+EVS Translations is certified accroding to ISO 18587 Post-editing of Machine Translation Output.
 Our in-house translators edit the raw machine output according to your quality requirements.

 A company in the aerospace engineering and future technologies industry recently contacted our US team regarding approximately 200 pages of financial data (text, graphs, tables and charts) for its M&A team to be reviewed in English.
 The required turnaround time meant that human [...]